We are almost there.

 We convert them into probabilities with our Odds to probability calculator, to get an overview of: who is most likely to score each GW, and which teams are most likely to keep a clean sheet.

 You can check the GW1 clean sheet odds here.
-Bookies favor mainly Liverpool, Manchester City, and Manchester United to perform well defensively in the first gameweek of the season.
+Bookies favor mainly Manchester City, Brighton and Manchester United to perform well defensively in the first gameweek of the season.

 That suggests that there could be fewer clean sheets in the GW1 than we are used to in an average gameweek.
 It also suggests that GW1 could be a high-scoring and chaotic gameweek.

 Speaking about clean sheets, we found out that there are teams that are able to keep almost the same amount of clean sheets every season.
 They could be greate source of defensive points in FPL.
 Check which teams we talk about in the article: Most stable defensive teams.